spapas/spapas.github.io/content/django-rest-auth-tokens.rst

 ``Authorization: Token db4dcc1b9d00d1af74fb3cb41e1f9e673208485b``.
 To do this you'll need something client-side code which we'll see in the next section.

-To do it with curl_ you can just do something like this:
+To debug your authentication with curl_ you can just do something like this:

 .. code-block:: bash